 The beauty of an explainable machine learning model is that you can understand exactly how the model makes its decisions.
 Let’s suppose that our model has applied a code incorrectly.
 This is a False Positive.
 Assuming we have a reasonable design surface for the model we can look at the verbatim and discover exactly what rule caused it to apply the code incorrectly.
-Once we know that we can change the rule to prevent it from making that incorrect decision.
+Once we know that we can change the rule to help prevent it from making that incorrect decision.

 The same is true when the model does not apply a code that it should, a False Negative.
-In this case we can look at the rules for the code, and at the findings for the verbatim analysis and add a new rule that will match the verbatim.
+In this case we can look at the rules for the code, and at the findings for the verbatim analysis and add a new rule that will match and support the verbatim.
 Again, a good design surface is needed here.
 We want to be able to verify that our rule correctly matches the desired verbatim, but we also want to check whether the new rule introduces any False Positives in other verbatims.

 Upward Accuracy Spiral

 If you are following closely you can see that the model could be constructed without the aid of the computer.
-A human could create all of the rules by hand.
+A human could create and review all of the rules by hand.
 We must emphasize that in our approach the model is created by the computer completely automatically.